The Welsh Harp (Brent Reservoir)

 A deep-rooted environmental crisis

 Despite its importance, the Welsh Harp has been neglected for decades.
-When, earlier this year, the water level of the reservoir was temporarily lowered by one metre for dam repairs, the extent of this deep-rooted environmental crisis was revealed in the form of wheelie bins and supermarket trolleys sticking out of the water.
+When, early in 2021, the water level of the reservoir was temporarily lowered by one metre for dam repairs, the extent of this deep-rooted environmental crisis was revealed in the form of wheelie bins and supermarket trolleys sticking out of the water.
 But the problem is far more serious than 'just' unsightly rubbish.

 Alongside other campaigners we have been working hard to bring all stakeholders to account as well as reinvigorate our local community to fight and care for this long-forgotten gem.